ctoslab/EXETOHTA/README.md

 ### ❗ What is this ?

 EXE>HTA is a tool that automate procedures during converting a payload from EXE into HTA extension.
-It works with njRAT & Metasploit and someother RAT's.
+It works with njRAT & Metasploit and some other RAT's.
 This tool was made for Windows users.

 Video Proof: https://youtu.be/3xzOEhswhnw